flynx/diff.js/README.md

 ### Partial patching

 Sometimes we need to apply only a subset of the changes.
-So lets just *patch* `Bill`'s skillset...
+Here we will *patch* only `Bill`'s skillset...

 ```javascript
 diff